hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 validating resolvers that are subject to compute resource constraints when handling requests from anonymous clients, this document recommends that validating resolvers should change their behavior with respect to large iteration values.
-Validating resolvers SHOULD return an insecure response when processing NSEC3 records with iterations larger than 100.
-Validating resolvers MAY return SERVFAIL when processing NSEC3 records with iterations larger than 500.
-Note that this significantly decreases the requirements originally specified in Section 10.3 of {{RFC5155}}.
+For this reason, validating resolver operators and validating resolver software vendors are encouraged to continue evaluating NSEC3 iteration count deployments and low their default acceptable limits over time.
+Similarly, because treating a high iterations count as insecure leaves zones subject to attack, validating resolver operators and validating resolver software vendors are further encouraged to lower their default and acceptable limit for returning SERVFAILs when processing NSEC3 parameters containing large iteration count values.
+See
+{{deploymentmeasurements}} for measurements taken near the time of publication and potential starting points.

 Note that a validating resolver MUST still validate the signature over the NSEC3 record to ensure the iteration count was not altered since record publication (see {{RFC5155}} section 10.3).

-Validating resolvers returning an insecure or SERVFAIL answer in this situation SHOULD return an Extended DNS Error (EDE) {RFC8914} EDNS0 option of value [TBD].
+Validating resolvers returning an insecure or SERVFAIL answer because of unsupported NSEC parameter values SHOULD return an Extended DNS Error (EDE) {RFC8914} EDNS0 option of value (RFC EDITOR: TBD).

 ## Recommendation for Primary / Secondary relationships